Thailand: Market Profile

 Thailand is the second largest economy in the 10-nation ASEAN, following Indonesia.
 Service is the largest sector of the economy with a GDP share of 55%, followed by 36% in industry, with agriculture constituting 9% of GDP.
 Major sectors include electronics, car making, transport, storage, communication, tourism, finance and real estate.

-The Thai economy expanded by 3.2% in 2016, surpassing the 2.9% increase in the previous year, thanks to an increase of 9.9% in public investment resulting from the government’s stimulus measures.
-In the same period, the economy also benefitted from a rise in private consumption, which accelerated to 3.1% from 2.2% in 2015.
-For 2017, GDP growth is expected to grow by 3% due to higher public investment and private consumption as well as a recovery of the export sector.
+The Thai economy expanded by 3.7% year-on-year (YOY) in Q2 2017, accelerating from 3.3% YOY in the previous quarter, thanks to a robust growth in the agriculture sector and major service industries including hotels and restaurants; transport and communication; and trading.
+For the whole year of 2017, GDP growth is expected to grow by 3% due to higher public investment and private consumption as well as a recovery of the export sector.

 Following the death of King Bhumibol Adulyadej in October 2016, Thailand has entered a one-year mourning period.
-With the royal succession handled smoothly and Crown Prince Maha Vajiralongkorn officially taking the throne in December 2016, attention has now turned to the upcoming general election, which is pledged by Prime Minister Prayuth to be held in 2017 at the earliest following the approved new constitution in August 2016.
+With the royal succession handled smoothly and Crown Prince Maha Vajiralongkorn officially taking the throne in December 2016, attention has now turned to the upcoming general election, which will be held in 2018, following the approved new constitution in August 2016.

 To yield more concrete results in stabilising the country, the Thai government has accelerated the implementation of national reform, including the “Thailand 4.0” policy in modernising the economy.
 Ten industries focussed on innovations will be the new growth engines to help create a smart and digital economy, including next-generation automotive, smart electronics, biotechnology, robotics, biofuels, digital, medical and healthcare, and high-income and medical tourism.